DinomNet/QuicheJS/README.md

         'url': 'https://ajax.googleapis.com/ajax/libs/jquery/3.7.1/jquery.min.js'
     },

-    // MonoSans Medium
+    // MonaSans Medium
     {
         'type': 'font'
-        'name': 'MonoSans-Medium',
+        'name': 'MonaSans-Medium',
         'url': 'https://github.com/github/mona-sans/raw/refs/heads/main/fonts/webfonts/MonaSans-Medium.woff'
     }
   ]
 );
 ```
-This example gets a CSS file, jQuery, and MonoSans, from storage and directly adds them to the DOM tree.
+This example gets a CSS file, jQuery, and MonaSans, from storage and directly adds them to the DOM tree.
 > If the resources are not cached yet, they are downloaded and cached first.

 If you try this example of `load()` you will:
 - see the CSS rules applied to the document
 - have access to jQuery
-- have the MonoSans font available for your styling needs
+- have the MonaSans font available for your styling needs

 <br />